⚠️ Trigger Warning:

 Chapter 2 — The Morning After

 Most of Miami woke up hungover.
 Tiffany woke up hungry.
 The city below her penthouse was a throbbing organism.
-Neon lights still pulsed faintly in the dawn haze, car horns blared like groans of regret, the ocean cast its damp breath against glass towers.
+Neon lights were still pulsing faintly in the dawn haze, car horns blaring like groans of regret, the ocean casting its damp breath against glass towers.
 High up on the twenty-second floor, Tiffany Valente sat perched in front of her floor-to-ceiling windows, barefoot, her silk robe draped tight around her body like a second skin.
 The robe was a light shade of ivory, edged in lace so delicate that it seemed spun from spiders’ webs.
 Her long, dark hair fell loose, tousled waves spilling across her shoulders, and her lips still bore the faint tint of last night’s red wine.

 A prized white Persian cat purred loudly in rhythmic vibrations on a black velvet chaise beside her.
 Cashmere looked up at her and rolled over, his pristine fur brushed to perfection, as if untouched by the world’s filth.
 Tiffany stroked the cat with slow, deliberate fingers, as though drawing strength from its flawlessness.